Best Bluetooth Speakers Under $50 Android Central 2020

 Best Battery Life: Anker Soundcore 2 Bluetooth Speaker

-That brings us to the Anker Soundcore 2, which doesn't have any big features to "wow" you.
+That brings us to the Anker Soundcore 2, which doesn't have any significant features to "wow" you.
 This speaker, however, does offer 24 hours of battery life, which is among the leaders on this list, along with IPX7 water resistance and Bluetooth 5.0.
-Take all of th is, combined with the 12 watts of power, and you have a tried-and-true speaker that will work for every situation.
+Take all of this, combined with the 12 watts of power, and you have a tried-and-true speaker that will work for every situation.

 You may just want to keep a cloth nearby after the party is over since the Soundcore 2 is a fingerprint magnet.
-Additionally, you likely won't want to play this at max volume in the event that the sound gets a bit distorted.
+Additionally, you likely won't want to play this at max volume if the sound gets a bit distorted.

 - 12W of audio

 - The sound may be distorted when played loudly

 The Soundcore 2 is fantastic for those who want long battery life and some water resistance.
 Just don't play it at max volume and be ready to clean it.

 It can be tough picking the perfect Bluetooth speaker, but the Anker Soundcore Flare Mini comes close.
 This speaker offers decent battery life, 360-degrees of sound, and some awesome LEDs that flash along with the music.